TaruntheBee/Flipkart_Grid6_Robotics/README.md

 ### Installing Requirements

-Once the virtual environment is activated, install the necessary dependencies from the `requirements.txt` file:
+Once the virtual environment is activated, install the necessary dependencies from the `requirements.text` file:

 ```bash
 pip install -r requirements.txt